lichen-community-systems/Flocking/docs/nodejs.md

+## Running the Flocking Node.js Demos ##

+Flocking ships with a handful of Node.js-specific demos.
+They are located in the <code>demos/nodejs</code> directory.
+To run them:
+* First, run <code>npm install</code> to install all of Flocking's dependencies.
+* Next, run the demos using the <code>node</code> command.

+For example:

+    node demos/nodejs/audio-file.js

+or:

+    node demos/nodejs/fast-scheduling.js

+or:

+    node demos/nodejs/filtered-noise-and-sine.js

-# Running Flocking in Node.js #
+# Using Flocking With Node.js #

-Flocking is configured as an npm module.
+Flocking is available as an npm module.
 If you want to use it in a Node.js application, you can add it to your package.json file's dependencies block:

     dependencies: {
-        "flocking": "git://github.com/colinbdclark/node-flocking.git"
+        "flocking": "0.1.4"
     }

-Then, in your application, use the Fluid Infusion global module loading system to import Flocking:
+Then, in your application, you can <code>require</code> the Flocking module to load it:

-    var fluid = require("infusion"),
-        flock = fluid.require("flocking");
+    var flock = require("flocking");

 From there, you can use Flocking just as if it were running in a web browser.
-Keep in mind that, unless you use other third-party packages, there won't be a DOM present, and Fluid Infusion provides only a minimal version of jQuery.
+Keep in mind that, unless you use other third-party packages, there won't be a DOM present.

-## Running the Flocking Node.js Demos ##
+## A Basic Flocking Node.js Application ##

-Just run the demo file with the "node" process.
-For example,

-    node nodejs/demos/audio-file.js

-or:

-    node nodejs/demos/fast-scheduling.js

-or:

-    node nodejs/demos/filtered-noise-and-sine.js
+First, define your <code>package.json</code> file:

+    {
+        "name": "flocking-app",
+        "description": "A simple of example of using Flocking with Node.js", "main": "index.js",
+        "version": "1.0.0",
+        "author": "Me",
+        "license": "MIT",
+        "readmeFilename": "README.md",
+        "dependencies": {
+            "flocking": "0.1.4"
+        }
+    }

+Next, write some JavaScript code in your <code>index.js</code>:

+    var flock = require("flocking"),
+        enviro = flock.init();

+    var s = flock.synth({
+        synthDef: {
+            ugen: "flock.ugen.sin",
+            freq: {
+                ugen: "flock.ugen.lfNoise",
+                freq: 1,
+                mul: 180,
+                add: 180
+            },
+            mul: {
+                ugen: "flock.ugen.envGen",
+                envelope: {
+                    type: "flock.envelope.sin",
+                    duration: 0.5
+                },
+                gate: {
+                    ugen: "flock.ugen.lfPulse",
+                    width: 0.5,
+                    freq: 1
+                }
+            }
+        }
+    });

+    enviro.play();

+Before you run your application, make sure you install all your dependencies by running <code>npm install</code>

+Then start your application by running <code>node .</code> from your project's root.

-## An Example Flocking Node.js Project Using Infusion ##
+## Advanced: Using Flocking with Infusion in Node.js ##

+*Note: These instructions will only work with the unreleased Flocking 0.2.0 version.*

 A Flocking Node.js project is typically laid out in the following directory structure: